 Am I kawaii, Uguu~! | Translator's note: Kawaii means cute

-"Am I Kawaii" is a recurring image that is notable as a failsub as it has has a redundancy similar to "Just According to Keikaku”.
-While it's more related to QUALITY, this failsub is spreading rapidly.
-It originated from the anime Kanon (See also: ~Uguu), and can be seen (as an example) in the original What's All This Racket? rage comic.
+"Am I Kawaii" is a recurring image that is notable as a failsub as it has a redundancy similar to "Just According to Keikaku."
+While it's more related to the QUALITY meme, this failsub originated from the anime Kanon (See also: ~Uguu), and can be seen in the original What's All This Racket? rage comic.

 DO NOT WANT

-"Do Not Want" started out from a bootleg version of the movie "Star Wars”, where Chinese subtitlers directly translated the from the Chinese version rather than transcribing it from the original (English) movie dub itself.
-As you can imagine, the result was spectacularly bad.
+"Do Not Want" is a quote from a bootleg version of the movie "Star Wars Episode III: Revenge of the Sith", where Chinese subtitles directly translated the from the Chinese version rather than transcribing it from the original (English) movie.